 - Access & Reimbursement - NASH - EU - December 2019

-Yulia Privolnev is a manager on the Global Market Access Insights team at Decision Resources Group, primarily focusing on European market access.
-She is responsible for monitoring, analyzing, and reporting on global market access through the production of DRG’s Global Market Access Solution (GMAS) and Access & Reimbursement products.
-Yulia’s specific focus is on all aspects of market access in Western and Eastern Europe, as well as external reference pricing (ERP) and managed entry agreements (MEAs) on a global scale.
-Yulia holds a bachelor’s degree from the University of Toronto and a master’s degree from the London School of Economics.
+Yulia Privolnev, M.A., is a manager on the Global Market Access Insights team at DRG, part of Clarivate.
+She focuses on European market access.
+She holds a bachelor’s degree from the University of Toronto and a master’s degree from the London School of Economics.